justine-george/fcc-project-timestamp/README.md

 # Timestamp Microservice

 The Timestamp Microservice is a simple tool that allows users to convert between UNIX timestamps and UTC dates, and vice versa.
-It was built as part of the [FreeCodeCamp](https://www.freecodecamp.org/) APIs and Microservices certification.

 ## Live Demo

 Check out the microservice [here](https://fcc-project-timestamp.fly.dev/).

-## Tech Stack

-- Node.js
-- Express.js
-- fly.io

 ## API Usage